 The full description read, “It is described as being 30 to 40 feet long, 12 to 14 feet tall when erect, 16 inches in diameter, and legs 4 feet long.
 It is covered with scales like a lizard’s, of black and white color with large yellow spots.
 Its head about 16 inches wide, with a long forked tongue, and the mouth inside deep red.”

 Although the Crosswick Monster was never seen again, it is remembered as one of the most believable cryptid experiences in Ohio, as more than 60 men claimed to have witnessed it.

 Bessie, Lake Erie Monster

-What would be the point of having a massive lake if there wasn’t a mysterious lake monster in it?
+What would be the point of having a massive lake without a mysterious lake monster?
 Bessie, Lake Erie’s very own monster, was first spotted in 1793.
-Initially, she was said to be between 30-40 feet in length, but as time has gone on, the length of Bessie has grown.
+Initially, she was said to be between 30-40 feet in length, but as time has gone on Bessie’s length has grown.

-In the 1990s, a reward was even put out to anyone who could catch Bessie, although none succeeded.
-Some theorize that Bessie sightings could be attributed to the massive sturgeon that were once prevalent in Lake Erie.
-But locals insist that Bessie is real, and most definitely not a sturgeon.
+In the 1990s, a reward was offered to anyone who could catch Bessie.
+Some theorize that Bessie sightings could be attributed to the massive sturgeon that were once prevalent in Lake Erie, B=but locals insist that Bessie is real, and most definitely not a sturgeon.